knpuniversity/rest/knpu/put-versus-post.rst

 POST and Non-Idempotency
 ------------------------

-On last thing.
+One last thing.
 POST is not idempotent, so making a POST request more than one time *may* have additional side effects, like creating a second, third and fourth programmer.
 But the key word here is *may*.
 Just because an endpoint uses POST doesn't mean that it *must* have side effects on every request.